austinginn/blurhash-demo/README.md

 # blurhash-demo
 A Vue3 blurhash demo.
-A take on the Chromecast UI but implements blurhash for transitions between high res images
+A take on the old Chromecast UI but implements blurhash for initial transition.